yzsolo/Star/README.md

                    you can see it
                                   at
                                      http://aresyz.com
-                                                      ,control one of them with your   ⬅️⬆ h➡️ ⬇️aun.
+                                                      ,control one of them with your ⬅ ⬆  ➡⬇                                                            :)
-                                                                 :)